 During WWII, a petroleum pipeline and its service road were built across the isthmus of Panama.
 The pipeline was never used, but the single-lane, gravel-and-dirt road persists and allows entry through the center of this incredible national park.
 It's easy to bird there all day and not notice the two old pipes off in the forest.

 Wow!
 Panama's best birding?
-That's quite a statement for a small county packed with 1,000 species of birds.
+That's quite a statement for a small county packed with over 1,000 species.
 Here "best" means the combination of the following six attributes:

 Pipeline Road for Panama's best birding